-The following is a look at of some of the Native Android Apps’ features and how DejaOffice Compares.
+The following is a look at of some of the Native iPhone Apps’ features and how DejaOffice Compares.

 Even with a quick glance the amount of information displayed by DejaOffice over the